Home » Events » Netball World Cup » Sydney 2015

 In another tense finale between the two heavyweight netball nations, it was Australia who delivered the knock out blow late on and secured an eleventh title with a 58-55 scoreline.

-Umpire, Sharon Kelly (Australia), should also be recognised fro umpiring at her fifth World Cup.
+Umpire, Sharon Kelly (Australia), should also be recognised for umpiring at her fifth World Cup.

 Malawi were the highest scorers in the competition and captivated the crowd every time they were on court.
 They were certainly a crowd favorite, in particular shooter Mwai Kumwenda.
 Mwai was named the best player of the tournament and is often referred to as one of the best shooters in the game today.
 Malawi finished 6th overall.